 Mary gazes outward, presenting her Son as the Way, Truth and Life.
 The Christ Child is embraced by his mother, adored by the stable animals and sheltered by the mountains which appear as steps leading us to the Lord of Creation.
 Despite the serenity of the scene, we are reminded that Jesus is wrapped in swaddling clothes, a prefigurement of his burial shroud.
 His manger is also a sarcophagus.
 The truth of the Incarnation is terrifying.
 Its joy, sobering.
 The Lord of all creation has been born to die, so that his death might bring life to all who would accept his mother’s invitation to accept and believe.

 (This narrative is printed on the back of Note Cards and Christmas Cards.
 A copy is included with each plaque and photo.)

-And she brought forth her first born son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them at the inn.
+And she brought forth her first-born son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
 (Luke 2:7)

 (This greeting is printed on the inside, right panel of Christmas Cards only.)

 Personalized Christmas cards available.
 See our Custom Imprinting page for information.

 © Markell Studios, Inc.